 5) Continuous improvement

-Companies are presently developing SaaS integration platforms (or SIPs) to build more SaaS apps.
+Companies are currently developing SaaS integration platforms (or SIPs) to build more SaaS apps.
 According to consulting firm Saugatuck Technology, the “third wave” in software adoption occurs when SaaS advances beyond standalone program capabilities to become a platform for mission-critical applications.

 PR in SaaS Marketplace